 SQLJ enables us to embed static SQL operations in Java code in a way that is compatible with the Java design philosophy.
 A SQLJ program is a Java program containing embedded static SQL statements that comply with the ANSI-standard SQLJ Language Reference syntax.
 Static SQL operations are predefined, the operations themselves do not change in real-time as a user runs the application, although the data values that are transmitted can change dynamically.
 Typical applications contain much more static SQL than dynamic SQL.
-Dynamic SQL operations are not predefined, the operations themselves, we can use SQLJ statements and JDBC statements in the same program.
+Dynamic SQL operations are not predefined, the operations themselves can change in real-time and require direct use of JDBC statements.
+However, we can use SQLJ statements and JDBC statements in the same program.